kmarryo/bug_bridge/README.md

 ## TODO:
-- let player choose between different characters
 - creates stone in random position
+- show lifes (hearts) and remove them when player is hit
 - format score